Brain on Board

 In the event of a crash, airbags offer added protection to the most vulnerable parts of the human body: the head, neck, and chest.
 Airbags work with the seatbelt to lessen and safely distribute the various forces that act on vehicle occupants when they are involved in a collision.

 Airbags are passive safety features designed to mitigate or prevent injuries among drivers and passengers in the event of a crash.
 Airbags provide added protection to seatbelts.
 For example, in higher-speed crashes, a seatbelt alone may not prevent a driver’s head from hitting the steering column.
-The deployment of a airbag protects the head and upper body of the driver, and reduces some of the force exerted on the driver by the seatbelt.
+The deployment of an airbag protects the head and upper body of the driver and reduces some of the force exerted on the driver by the seatbelt.

 Airbags are strong fabric bags that are folded and concealed behind various parts inside of the vehicle.
-Many vehicles in Canada have a driver airbag in the steering column and a front- passenger airbag in the dashboard.
+Many vehicles in Canada have a driver airbag in the steering column and a front-passenger airbag in the dashboard.
 Newer vehicles may also have side-airbags located in the interior side panels, the roof, or the doors.
 When a crash occurs that is strong enough to trigger airbag deployment, a signal is sent from the airbag sensor to a small igniter to fill the airbag, which forces the bag out of its module.
 In the event that anyone in the vehicle is forced forward or to the side, they will come into contact with the airbag instead of the hard vehicle interior.

 • A large animal runs into the road ahead of you and a collision is unavoidable.